Murder of Hina Saleem

-Hina Saleem (19 December 1985 – 11 August 2006) was a Pakistani woman resident in Italy who was killed in an honour killing, in Zanano di Sarezzo, province of Brescia, Lombardy, Italy.
+Hina Saleem (19 December 1985 – 11 August 2006) was a Pakistani woman resident in Italy who was the victim of an honour killing, in Zanano di Sarezzo, province of Brescia, Lombardy, Italy.

 Background

 Saleem was born in Gujrat, Pakistan.
-Her father Mohammed Saleem began living in Italy circa 1996 and worked in a saucepan factory there.
+Her father Mohammad Saleem began living in Italy circa 1996 and worked in a saucepan factory there.
 Hina worked as a server at a pizza parlour and had an Italian boyfriend, a carpenter, who she cohabitated with.

-Mohammed expressed disagreement with Hina's life choices after the family arrived in Italy, complaining about her Westernisation due to the Western boyfriend and her habit of smoking cigarettes, and he instead wanted her in an arranged marriage.
+Mohammad expressed disagreement with Hina's life choices after the family arrived in Italy, complaining about her Westernisation due to the Western boyfriend and her habit of smoking cigarettes, and he instead wanted her in an arranged marriage.
 Authorities stated that the family gave considerable pressure against Hina to get her to return to Pakistan for marriage.
 Peter Popham of The Independent wrote that in regards to Hina and her family, "Her relations with them had been strained for years."

-Whilst Saleem was of immigrant origins and a resident of Northern Italy, honour killings had long been an issue with the native Southern Italian population; Italian laws previously allowed for the pardoning of crimes for honour reasons, but these laws were repealed in 1981.
+While Saleem was of immigrant origins and a resident of Northern Italy, honour killings had long been an issue with the native Southern Italian population; Italian laws previously allowed for the pardoning of crimes for honour reasons, but these laws were repealed in 1981.
 Until 1981, Italian law was permissive of honour killings under certain circumstances, with the Criminal Code providing mitigating circumstances for such killings; until 1981 the law read: "Art.
 587: He who causes the death of a spouse, daughter, or sister upon discovering her in illegitimate carnal relations and in the heat of passion caused by the offense to his honour or that of his family will be sentenced from three to seven years.
 The same sentence shall apply to whom, in the above circumstances, causes the death of the person involved in illegitimate carnal relations with his spouse, daughter, or sister."
 The murder of Saleem brought Italy’s own history of honour killing into discussion.

 Crime

-Mohammad contacted her and asked her to come to the house in Brescia to meet a cousin visiting in the area.
+Mohammad contacted Hina and asked her to come to the house in Brescia to meet a cousin visiting in the area.
 There Mohammad slit Hina's throat twenty-eight times.
 Hina's boyfriend reported her missing on Saturday 19 August 2006 and the Carabinieri searched the house, finding the body buried in the garden and blood in Hina's bedroom.